Employee Benefits - Fringe Benefits

 UHC Customer Service at 1-800-457-8506.

-If you are Medicare-eligible and your spouse and/or dependents are covered through you but are not yet Medicare-eligible, if you enroll and continue in the MAPD, your spouse may remain with the current Pre 65 UMR plan until reaching Medicare-eligibility, at which time your spouse will be offered the MAPD.
-If you enroll and continue in the MAPD, your dependents may remain with the current UMR plan until reaching age 26.
+If you are Medicare-eligible and your spouse and/or dependents are covered through you but are not yet Medicare-eligible, if you enroll and continue in the MAPD, your spouse may remain with the current Pre 65 UMR Classic Health Plan until reaching Medicare-eligibility, at which time your spouse will be offered the MAPD.
+If you enroll and continue in the MAPD, your dependents may remain with the current UMR Classic Health Plan until reaching age 26.

 If you do not elect the MAPD or if you discontinue your participation at a future date, eligibility for your spouse and/or dependents to remain in the plan will end.